BlasBenito/collinear/README.md

 This section shows the basic usage of the package and offers a brief explanation on the methods used within.

+### Required libraries and example data

+The libraries below are required to run the examples in this section.

 ``` r
 library(collinear)
 library(dplyr)
 library(tictoc)
 ```

-### Example data

-The package is shipped with a data frame named `vi`, with 30.000 records, and 67 columns with a mixture of types.
+The package `collinear` is shipped with a data frame named `vi`, with 30.000 rows and 67 columns with a mixture of numeric and categorical variables.

 ``` r
 dplyr::glimpse(vi)